-The rules of the business world and life in general, are very simple – if you want to stay afloat you have to earn more than you can spend.
-Of course, it is obvious that the best way to keep this delicate balance in check is to simply earn more.
-But, the amount of money your businesses make are never entirely under your control, and when the difficult times arise, the only thing you can do is to manage the things that are of your making.
-Here are a couple of painless ways to cut your business’s costs and keep your establishment viable.
+The rules of business and life are very simple, if you want to survive you have to earn more than you spend.
+It is obvious that the best way to keep this delicate balance in check is to simply earn more.
+The amount of money your businesses make is never entirely under your control.
+When difficult times arise, the only thing you can do is to manage the things that are of your making.
+Here are a couple of painless ways to cut the costs and keep your establishment viable.

 Burning money to buy expensive TV slots may be the most obvious way to promote your business, but it’s hardly the most efficient one.
 Instead, you should look for more money-conscious solutions like SEO, blogging, and guerilla marketing.
 Also, you will do yourself a great favor if you put more thought into customer engagement and retention (e.g. gamification) and ask affiliated businesses to split the marketing costs.

-A huge number of small businesses makes the mistake of buying supplies in huge bulks in the hope of getting a discount from the vendors.
+Small businesses make the mistake of buying supplies in huge bulks in the hope of getting a discount from the vendors.
 The only problem is that, more often than not, small businesses don’t need huge bulks.
 If you want to come to terms with your vendors try to get the discount by offering to pay the supplies in advance, giving your products or services instead of rates, or by negotiating more favorable repayment terms.

 Developing all the departments that are necessary to keep your business going tends to be a quite long, exhausting, and expensive process.
 The best way to temporarily put this fire out is to outsource anything that brings your business to a halt until you acquire enough funds to develop the infrastructure in-house.
 The usual suspects are human resourcing, bookkeeping, customer service and IT department.